shibby360/linguistics-stuff/chhayan/alphabet.md

 "a" and "e" become r-colored before "r"(er/ur/ir).
 "N" becomes the velar nasal before "k" and "ḱ".

+## Āpat̀rofē
+The `āpat̀rofē`(apostrophe) after an i makes it a short i sound, and after u makes it an "uh" with rounded lips.

 ## Practice
 Pronounce these words:
 t̂āṕē <details><summary>Click to see pronunciation</summary>«dh-aa-b-ay»</details>